tanvik7072/OptiClave/README.md

 ## Wiring
 The wiring for OptiClave is fairly simple:
-Connect pin 11 and the ground to the white LED in the cantilever
+Connect pin 11 and the ground to the white LED in the cantilever.

 <img src="Pins.jpg" alt="alt tag" width="300"/>
 [SparkFun Pi GPIO Guide](https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout)

+The Pi camera should be attatched via ribbon to the Pi board and slotted through the hole in the botton of the microscope to be clipped into the optics tube.
+Ensure all wires are kept outside of the cameras field of view and are removed before autoclaving.
+Electronics should be steralised using less aggressive techniques, ideally isopropyl alcohol

 ## Programming
 OptiClave comes with prewritten Python to work